ferrari 365 GTB/4 Daytona Berlinetta – 1971

 After Europe, and about a month of driving, I left the car at the factory for them to do the first oil change and check out the engine before they shipped it over to North America.
 I drove it south to Marseilles, where I was catching the QE 2, sailing from Marseilles to New York.
 They let me put the car on the ship and store it below-deck, so that when I got off in New York, I could drive it home to Toronto.
 Every couple of days, I would go below-deck and look at the Ferrari, just to make sure there was no seawater damage!

 Of course, they told me at the border that I could not import this car into Canada, because it did not meet all the safety and pollution requirements of a foreign import.
-I tried to convince them that it was a and not really causing any environmental damage, and after haggling with them for a while, they just let me go, although I had to put up some kind of bond to clear customs.
+I tried to convince them that it was a one-off and not really causing any environmental damage, and after haggling with them for a while, they just let me go, although I had to put up some kind of bond to clear customs.
 I guess in those days, 1971, there weren't too many foreign imports, and certainly not enough for them to worry about.

 In 1989, my dad passed away, and I had to rush to Hong Kong to take over his shipping business with my two brothers.
 Because I had to leave in a hurry, I just put the car up on blocks, covered it, and left, thinking, “I'll be back in a few months.”
 But things didn't work out that way, because after the funeral, there were a lot of estate matters to be resolved, so I ended up staying in Hong Kong for the next six years.
 I finally got back to Toronto, where I was very involved in real estate and very busy.
 As I already had a Mercedes-Benz 280 SL and a Ford to drive, I didn't need to drive the Ferrari.